 Diane published her first art piece at age 5, appearing in Jack and Jill magazine.
 Growing up in Port Credit, she attended Sheridan College, studying art fundamentals and graphic design.
 Moving to Guelph in 1986, her home was featured in several American interior design magazines.
 She owned and managed Santa Fe Marketplace, offering interior accessories and leading edge giftware from around the world, in downtown Guelph for over 15 years.

 She joined a plein air group, with the Wellington Artists Gallery, in 2010.
 This reignited her passion once again for art.
 Diane has worked in acrylics, oils and mixed media.
 Her current interest is in large abstract paintings in acrylics.
 She works quickly, often completing a large painting in a day.

 In her spare time, she enjoys hiking, cycling, cross-country skiing and birding, with her two beloved collies.

-This is Diane’s first year serving on the Insights Committee.
+This is Diane’s second year serving on the Insights Committee.

-This is her first year providing technical support to the Insights Exhibition.
+This is her second year providing technical support to the Insights Exhibition.